International Hotel Manilatown Center

 Address: 868 Kearny Street, Chinatown / Manilatown

-Tips: The exhibits are self guided.
-Staff are sometimes available to answer questions and share personal connections to the history.
+Tips: Exhibits are self-guided.
+Staff are sometimes available to answer questions.

 Getting There

-The building is a short walk from the Chinatown-Rose Pak BART station or the Montgomery BART station.
-Muni bus lines 8, 30, and 45 all pass nearby.
-Street parking in Chinatown is extremely limited.
-Take transit or walk.
+The building is a short walk from the Chinatown-Rose Pak BART station and from Montgomery BART.
+The 8 Bayshore runs on Kearny.
+The 30 Stockton and 45 Union/Stockton run on Stockton, one block west.
+Street parking in Chinatown is very limited.

 Explore Nearby